pymeasure/pymeasure/docs/tutorial/procedure.rst

 ~~~~~~~~~~~~~~~~

 Metadata (:class:`pymeasure.experiment.parameters.Metadata`) allows storing information (e.g. the actual starting time, instrument parameters) about the measurement in the header of the datafile.
-These Metadata objects are evaluated and stored in the datafile only after the :python:`startup` method has ran; this way it is possible to e.g. retrieve settings from an instrument and store them in the file.
+These Metadata objects are evaluated and stored in the datafile only after the :python:`startup` method has run; this way it is possible to e.g. retrieve settings from an instrument and store them in the file.
 Using a Metadata is nearly as straightforward as using a Parameter; extending the example of above to include metadata, looks as follows: ::

     from time import sleep, time